How Do Collagen Injections Work?

 Collagen injections replenish the skin's natural collagen.
 The natural beauty of your skin is enhanced as the contour of the support structure is restored.

-CosmoDerm is bioengineered human collagen products that are used for similar indications as Zyderm and Zyplast but have the advantage of not requiring a skin test prior to the first treatment.
+CosmoDerm and CosmoPlast are bioengineered human collagen fillers used to replenish lost collagen.
+They have the advantage of not requiring a skin test prior to the first treatment.

 ArteFill, Evolence, and Fibrel are also collagen-based injections.

 Collagen should be injected into your skin only by a trained health care professional.

 What Can I Expect From Collagen Injections or Other Fillers?

 Before getting a collagen injection, you may receive a small injection of local anesthesia to numb the area being treated.
 There is a possibility of slight bruising, and you may experience puffiness, redness, and tenderness around the treated site.

 It's important to discuss with your doctor exactly what you can expect from each treatment.
 Together, you can prioritize which facial areas you wish to have treated and discuss how many treatments you may need and the estimated cost.
 It's important to know that one treatment probably will not remove every line on your face.

 Depending on the substance injected, you will need continued treatments to maintain the smoothing effect.

 How Many Collagen or Filler Injections Will I Need?

 That depends on which product you use.
 Just like natural collagen, collagen replacements begin to lose form and will eventually wear down.
 Treatment may require collagen injections two to four times a year to maintain the smoothing effects.